 Booking a tour – How I booked and some booking tips

-I’ve talked before about the advantages and disadvantages of taking a tour versus arranging things independently, and swimming with whale sharks in Mexico is one of those times when it absolutely makes sense to take a tour.
+This is one of those activities when it absolutely makes sense to take a tour.
 Not only are there regulations that need to be followed, chartering a boat is going to come out way more expensive compared to taking a tour unless you have enough people to fill the boat.
 Plus, the tour I took gave real value for money.

 There are dozens of tour companies to choose from for your whale shark tour – in fact, there are too many to make an easy decision.
 I booked my tour after a few days hanging around on Isla Holbox.
 There was good availability (I booked the night before and took the tour the next morning) and it was useful to speak to people about their experiences before I booked (not something you get the benefit of it you book online from your home country).